Looking for a Wrongful Death Attorney in Atlanta? The Mabra Firm is Here to Help.

-The key in a wrongful death case is that the accused owed the deceased a certain level of care and, due to negligence, failed to deliver that level of care.
+The key in a wrongful death lawsuit is that the accused owed the deceased victim a certain level of care and, due to negligence, failed to deliver that level of care.
 To gain more clarity, we’ll provide a few examples of some of the most common causes of wrongful death.

-If your loved one was involved in a car accident and died during or because of the accident, you may have a wrongful death claim on your hands.
+If your loved one was involved in an auto accident and died during or because of the accident, you may have a wrongful death claim on your hands.
 Traffic fatalities may be considered wrongful death if another driver caused the accident by driving in a reckless or careless manner.

 For example, they may have been texting while driving or under the influence of drugs or alcohol.
 Another common cause of wrongful death is medical malpractice.